 E. James West's fresh and fascinating exploration of Ebony’s political, social, and historical content illuminates the intellectual role of the iconic magazine and its contribution to African American scholarship.
 He also uncovers a paradox.
 Though Ebony provided Bennett with space to promote a militant reading of Black history and protest, the magazine’s status as a consumer publication helped to mediate its representation of African American identity in both past and present.

 Lerone Bennett Jr.: A Life in Popular Black History

-As a young black boy coming of age in Jim Crow Mississippi, Lerone Bennett Jr. used black history as a tool to make sense of his own situation and the fortunes of African Americans across the country.
-His hunger for knowledge would lead him to the famed Morehouse College in Atlanta, a position at the Atlanta Daily World, the only black daily newspaper in America, and then northwards to Chicago and the largest black publishing company in the world, where he established a reputation as a leading black popular historian.
-At Johnson Publishing, Bennett used his platform to participate in an incredible array of black intellectual and activist endeavors - stretching from Northwestern University to newly independent black nations in Africa.
-For more than fifty years, his passion for telling black history 'from a black perspective' cemented his position as one of the most popular journalists and black historians in the country
+As a young boy coming of age in Jim Crow Mississippi, Bennett used Black history as a tool to make sense of his own situation and the fortunes of African Americans across the country.
+His hunger for knowledge would lead him to the famed Morehouse College in Atlanta, a position at the Atlanta Daily World, the only Black daily newspaper in America, and then northwards to Chicago and Johnson Publishing, the largest Black-owned publishing company in the world.
+Here, his passion for telling history "from a Black perspective" helped establish him as one of the most popular journalists and Black historians in the country.

 A House For The Struggle: